We take you through Portland’s best food cart parks, distilleries, weird donuts, and more.

 Chicken and rice absolutely perfected

 Nong’s is perfection in simplicity.
-Nong Poonsukwattana’s impressive story took her from Bangkok to the US with just $70 in her pockets, to restaurant work, and then a food cart where she served Thai chicken and rice: Khao Man Gai.
-Today she has a food cart and two brick-and-mortars.
-At all of them, the dish is seasoned and poached chicken served with rice, a light soup, cucumbers, and cilantro.
+Nong Poonsukwattana’s impressive story took her from Bangkok to the US with just $70 in her pockets, then to restaurant work, and then a food cart where she served Thai chicken and rice: Khao Man Gai.
+Today she has two brick-and-mortars.
+One Downtown, and one in close-in Southeast.
+At both of them, the dish is a delicious poached chicken served with rice, a light soup, cucumbers, and cilantro.
 You can get it with peanut sauce and broccoli if you like, or with tofu for vegetarians, but the original reigns supreme.
 It’s not only a defining dish for Nong, but one for the city.

 Est. 2007 | Alameda